Writing a Business Plan

 Using a business plan format

-A business plan format can prove useful if you're thinking about drafting a business plan yourself.
+A business plan format is useful if you're thinking about drafting a business plan.
 Sample business plan formats are available online for download.
-Alternatively, you could hire a consultant to write your business plan for you.
+Alternatively, you could hire a business consultant to write a business plan together with you.